 Lesson 6: Mate Controller - In this lesson we will be exploring the functionality of the Mate Controller and controlling various mates to create a mate-based motion.

 Lesson 7: In-Context Modelling - In this lesson we will build upon knowledge gained from the SOLIDWORKS Assembly course and use in-context modelling.
-In this example we will using global equations at assembly level to control certain parameters at part level.
+In this example we will use equations and in-context relations at the assembly level to control certain parameters at part level.

 Lesson 9: Outputs Options - The aim of this lesson is to illustrate methods for outputting animations into a useable format; from either the options within SOLIDWORKS or for the suitability for post-processing in other video editing applications.